athanclark/usmc-presentation-databases-20251204/presentation.md

 ---

+# Did we make it?

+---

+# Did we make it?

+## Cool.

+---

 ## Security Implications

+Programmers are often dumb

 - How passwords are stored
-- Actually deleting important rows of data with no backup method
+- Data Integrity - Permanently deleting or modifying data
 - Session tokens are often stored in a session table - enables session hijacking

 <!---